15 Epic Yosemite Wedding Venues and Ceremony Spots You’ll Love (2026)

 Requirements & guest limit: Permits are required, and the guest limit is 15 people.
 The grove is accessible via a short hike, making it a perfect spot for a private and romantic ceremony.

 If your party is fewer than 12 people, you’re not limited to the above locations (except for open meadows and riparian environments).
 This gives you the freedom to explore even more magical spots in Yosemite!
-Just make sure to check with the park for specific restrictions to keep everything stress-free and smooth
+Just make sure to check with the park for specific restrictions to keep everything stress-free and smooth!

 A Yosemite elopement is dreamy, but it’s also official business.
 Every ceremony requires a $150 special use permit to make sure your celebration protects the park’s natural beauty.
 Need help?
 Check out my detailed Yosemite Permit Blog (because, yes, I’ve got you covered).
 Click here for a step by step on how to fill out and submit your Yosemite Wedding Permit!

 This is your sign to grab your soulmate, a permit, and your adventurous spirit.
 Yosemite is waiting to make your wedding day unforgettable.
-And if you need help finding the perfect spot, timeline tips, or just someone to gush over your plans with, I’m your girl.
+And if you need help finding the perfect spot, timeline tips, or just someone to gush over your plans with, I’m your girl!
 I’m here to make your Yosemite wedding dreams come true!